NREL/HPC/docs/Documentation/Applications/gurobi.md

 programming solver (MILP), mixed-integer quadratic programming solver (MIQP), and a mixed-integer quadratically constrained programming solver (MIQCP).

-Gurobi is available on multiple systems, which hosts 6 general use (including commercial) and 18 academic/government standalone Gurobi licenses.
+Gurobi is available on multiple systems, which host 6 general use (including commercial) and 18 academic/government standalone Gurobi licenses.
 After logging onto the appropriate cluster, load the default Gurobi module using `module load gurobi`.
 The Gurobi interactive shell is run by typing